limulus/jarfile/README.md

   * An error if there was an error reading the jar file or its manifest.
   * A `Jar` object.
 See the methods below for what to do with this object.

+Note that this function caches `Jar` objects and doesn’t make any attempts to ensure the underlying file has not changed.

 ### Jar.prototype.valueForManifestEntry([sectionName], entryName)